SoCFPGA-learning/DECA/resources.md

+# [REPO TO BE DEPRECATED]

+# UPDATES WILL BE POSTED HERE https://github.com/DECAfpga/DECA_board/blob/main/resources.md

 # DECA Resources

 Follows a list of useful resources that were published mainly in the [DECA telegram group](https://t.me/Deca_Max10_FPGA) that are related to  DECA and Max10 FPGA family.